 top of page

-Thank you for joining me tonight!
+Thank you coming tonight!

 Tonight's program includes music that is likely new to most of you.
 Following are some program notes to provide background.